GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/SinglePhaseFlow.rst

   :start-after: <!-- SPHINX_TUT_INT_HEX_SOLVERS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_SOLVERS_END -->

-We refer the reader to :ref:`this page <TutorialSinglePhaseFlow>` for a complete tutorial illustrating the use of this solver.
+We refer the reader to :ref:`this page <TutorialSinglePhaseFlowWithInternalMesh>` for a complete tutorial illustrating the use of this solver.